RECETOX/MSMetaEnhancer/paper/paper.md

 The package uses matchms [@Huber2020] for data IO and supports the open, text-based `.msp` format.
 Entries contain mass spectral information such as peak mass to charge (m/z) ratios and intensities, alongside metadata information.
 It annotates given mass spectra in the library file by adding missing metadata such as SMILES, InChI, and CAS numbers to the individual entries.
-The package retrieves the medatada by querying several external databases, currently supporting the chemical identifier resolver (CIR), chemical translation service (CTS) [@Wohlgemuth2010], ChemIDplus [@tomasulo2002chemidplus], and IDSM [@galgonek2021idsm].
+The package retrieves the respective information by querying several external databases using existing metadata (e.g., SMILES or CAS number), currently supporting the chemical identifier resolver (CIR), chemical translation service (CTS) [@Wohlgemuth2010], ChemIDplus [@tomasulo2002chemidplus], the Integrated Database for Small Molecules (IDSM) [@galgonek2021idsm] and PubChem [@kim2021pubchem].

 # Statement of need

 Mass spectra stored in a library need to be enriched with metadata (e.g chemical formula, SMILES code, InChI, the origin of the spectrum, etc.) to make the identification process more robust and reproducible and to leverage the interoperability capabilities of chemical databases.
 While this metadata is mostly accessible from public chemical databases, they are not always present in mass spectral libraries.
 Therefore, the data needs to be post-processed and appropriate metadata gathered from reliable sources.
 Such a process usually cannot be fully automated, and assistance from the user is required to specify particular annotation steps and sources.

 # State of the field